 Back to outcomes – Contrary to what your bird’s expecting – what it gets is

 darkness at 4:30 in the afternoon in November

 its wings lopped off

 it’s lucky if it has a 6 sf cage to explore

 a cage filled with food and water 24/7 because you love your bird

 The two of you should get together and discuss some common outcomes that you can both live with without becoming crazy.

 Pionus is a species of parrot.
-Recently I was having a discussion about how many species of parrots are there in last week’s blog post in and went something like this
+Recently I was having a discussion about how many species of parrots are there in last week’s blog post and it went something like this…

 And yes Birds Unlimited – there are about 350 species of parrots AND 372 species of parakeets